New Ostomy Patient Guide — Free Nurse-Approved Resource | SIIL Ostomy

 Common Emotional Experiences

 Grief and loss — It's natural to grieve the way your body used to work.
-This loss is real and deserves space.
-Body image changes — Adjusting to a stoma takes time.
-Many ostomates find that their self-image improves significantly once they become comfortable with their new normal.
-Fear and anxiety — Worries about leaks, odor, and what others might think are extremely common in the early months.
-These fears almost always decrease as you gain experience and confidence.
+Body image changes — Adjusting takes time but improves significantly.
+Fear and anxiety — Worries about leaks and odor are extremely common early on and almost always decrease with experience.

 Building Resilience

-Connecting with other ostomates — through support groups, online communities, or one-on-one peer support — can be transformative.
-Hearing from someone who has been where you are and is now thriving is often more powerful than any clinical advice.
-If feelings of depression or anxiety are persistent and interfere with your daily life, don't hesitate to seek support from a mental health professional.
-Many therapists have experience working with people adapting to chronic conditions and surgical changes.
+Connecting with other ostomates — through support groups, online communities, or peer support — can be transformative.
+If feelings of depression or anxiety persist, don't hesitate to seek support from a mental health professional.

 Take This Guide With You